GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (184) .md

 **Effect**: You project a serious of nearly resonant waves out in a 3 yard cone.
 Anything within the cone is subject to a sonic attack

-**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard and the casting time by 1 action.
+**At Higher Tiers**: Each tier beyond minimum allows you to extend the range of the spell's cone by 1 yard, but also increases the casting time by 1 action.

-**Critical Failure**: You falter in projecting the waves an inflict a sonic attack against yourself with a bonus equal to the spell's tier.
+**Critical Failure**: You falter in projecting the waves and inflict a sonic attack against yourself with a bonus equal to the spell's tier.

 ### P (7